gheorghina/gheorghina.github.io/_posts/2020-02-29-design-for-scale.markdown

 ### What is this about?

-In this blog post I will try to touch a couple of design ideas towards designing a system which leverages OTP for easier to achieve:
+In this blog post I will try to touch a couple of ideas towards designing a system which leverages OTP for easier to achieve:
 - Concurrency
 - Resiliency
 - Scalability
 - Distribution

-It is used when either one of the following are required:

 ### The happy scenarios